nmshd/documentation/_docs_integrate/iql-syntax.md

 ### Filter by Tags

 Tags can be filtered for by prefacing the tag with a hash _#_.
-For example, the following IQL query will match all IdentityAttributes whose tags contain the value _emergency_:
+For example, the following IQLQuery will match all IdentityAttributes whose tags contain the value _emergency_:

 ```iql
 #emergency
 ```

 Tags which contain whitespaces must be wrapped in single quotes.
-For example, the following IQL query will match all German StreetAddresses which are tagged as _Primary Addess_:
+For example, the following IQLQuery will match all German StreetAddresses which are tagged as _Primary Addess_:

 ```iql
 StreetAddress.country=DE && #'Primary Address'